bet4a/d3wiki/Upgrading-to-3.0.md

   // display map here
 }
 ```

-This change also makes it more obvious that requests can fall.
-That first argument, error, is a nagging reminder that you might want to handle errors when loading resources.
-It also means you can now distinguish between a successfully-loaded JSON file that contains `null` and an error.

 There are a number of other (backwards-compatible) improvements to d3.xhr, such as the ability to listen for [progress events](http://bl.ocks.org/3750941) and set request headers.
 See the [API reference](Requests) for details.